arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - example selector for few-shot examples
     - dataset loader (into dataframe with columns: prompt, output)
 - give CUPA dataset and ask to find possible misconceptions that students of various levels can make
+- make sure that all data csv files have the same columns!
+- also load datasets in train, val, test
+- create example selector to only choose questions from a particular student (person)
+- add code to pretty print an example

 # Questions meeting 17/03/2025